-&lt;sup>4 The Habitat Extent within the Disturbance Footprint includes 235.3 ha of confirmed and suspected known habitat.
+&lt;sup>4 The Habitat Extent within the Disturbance Footprint includes 235.7 ha of confirmed and suspected known habitat.
 This consists of all land within 80 m of a confirmed record (confirmed known habitat) as well as areas where Cycas megacarpa presence is presumed or reasonably suspected and does not overlap with confirmed known habitat (suspected known habitat).

-&lt;sup>5 Potential habitat within the Study Area includes all areas of mapped remnant vegetation, below 510 m altitude.
+&lt;sup>5 Potential habitat within the Study Area includes select REs in remnant condition only, below 300 m altitude.
 Non-remnant and regrowth vegetation has been excluded due to the high degrees of disturbance, including clearing and weed species.